yasir2000/openwrt-oldwiki-md/ClientModeHowto.rst

 '''Client mode howto'''

 [[TableOfContents]]
 = Client Mode =

-If you want to use OpenWrt to connect to another access point (AP) or computer rather than to use it as an AP, follow the next steps.
+If you want to use OpenWrt to connect your router to another access point (AP) or computer rather than it as AP, follow the next steps.

-To understand the client mode better, you may be should read the [http://forum.openwrt.org/viewtopic.php?pid=13151#p13151 Setting up OpenWrt in client mode] thread in the forum.
+Reading the [http://forum.openwrt.org/viewtopic.php?pid=13151#p13151 Setting up OpenWrt in client mode] thread in the forum might help your understanding of Client Mode a bit.

 == Requirements ==
  * You need to have a recent version of !OpenWrt White Russian (at least RC3) installed
  * A Wrt router (which acts as your client)
  * An access point where you can connect your Wrt to

 == Configuring client mode ==
 The first step would be changing the Wrt's behavior from AP to client mode.

 {{{
 nvram set wl0_mode=wet         # bridged client